datameerkat/fermentation-fault-detection/README.md

    cd fermentation-fault-detection
    ```
 2. **Install the project as a package**
-    This install the package in "editable" mode, making it easier to adjust the code.
+    This installs the package in "editable" mode, making it easier to adjust the code.
     ```bash
     pip install -e .
     ```

 ## Usage instructions

-It is recommend to follow the workflow of the framework presented in the thesis.
+It is recommended to follow the workflow of the framework presented in the thesis.
 A short overview is given here.

 1. **Generated datasets**
     Datasets (training, validation and test) need to be generated with the "make_dataset.ipynb" notebook.
-If reproduction of results is the goal, further information about the datasets can be found in the thesis document.
+If the reproduction of results is the goal, further information about the datasets can be found in the thesis document.

 2. **Optimize ML models**
-    Based on the generated datasets, machine learning based fault detection models can be trained with the notebooks found in the "Optimize_ML_models" folder.
-Make sure to adjust the names of the training and validation dataset according to the names of the datasets you created.
+    Based on the generated datasets, machine learning-based fault detection models can be trained with the notebooks found in the "Optimize_ML_models" folder.
+Make sure to adjust the names of the training and validation datasets according to the names of the datasets you created.

 3. **Evaluate the model performance**
-    After the fault detection models were optimized and saved, their performance can be evaluated with the "model_evaluation.ipynb" notebook.
+    After the fault detection models are optimized and saved, their performance can be evaluated with the "model_evaluation.ipynb" notebook.
 For this, a separate test dataset should be used.

 4. **(Optional) Evaluated extrapolation capabilities**
     The generalization capabilities of the models can be evaluated using the "extrapolation_comparision.ipynb" notebook.
-This requires the models to evaluated on two different test sets, where one test set is based on parameter distributions diverging from the ones of the training set.
+This requires the models to be evaluated on two different test sets, where one test set is based on parameter distributions diverging from the ones of the training set.

 ## Project structure